NiyaShao/ISSM-Documentation/docs/using-issm/miscellaneous/organizer.md

 end
 ```

-Then if-clause can run the steps specified when creating the organizer.
-In this code, because the *steps* is [2], the first if block will not be runned, and the second if block will be runned.
+Then, if-clause structures allow you to run the steps specified when creating the organizer.
+In the following code, because the `steps` array is set to [2], the first if-block will not be run, and the second if-block will be executed.

 ```
 org = organizer('repository',['Models/'],'prefix',['AGU2015'],'steps',[2]);
 % build an empty organizer object with a given repository

-% Associating id 1 with ‘Mesh’.
+% associating id 1 with ‘Mesh’.
-% Id 1 is not in ‘steps’, return False and skip the if block if perform(org,'Mesh'),
+% id 1 is not in ‘steps’, return False and skip the if block if perform(org,'Mesh'),
 	md=triangle(model,['./Data/GlacierDomain.exp'],100); %create a model
         ...